-With support of many NGOs and our partners Riverwatch and Euronatur, a partial success was achieved against the degradation of natural rivers in Bosnia and Herzegovina: The Parliament of the Federation has decided on a moratorium for all new small hydropower plants in the country!
+In Bosnia and Herzegovina, local NGOs and many committed citizens have achieved partial success against the degradation of their rivers: The Parliament of the Federation has decided a moratorium on all new small hydropower plants in the country!

-We are supporting the campaign "Save the Blue Heart of Europe", which aims to preserve the last natural European rivers in the Balkans.
+The campaign "Save the Blue Heart of Europe", launched by Riverwatch and Euronatur and supported by us, is working for the preservation of the last natural European rivers in the Balkans.

 In Bosnia and Herzegovina, more hydropower plants are currently being built and planned than anywhere else in Europe.
 Recently, new concessions were awarded almost daily.
 The approximately 100 existing hydroelectric power plants cause dried up riverbeds over large parts of the year as well as social conflicts.